Helm Charts for Deploying TimescaleDB on Kubernetes

 - Reach out to us via our community Slack channel

-We’re excited to offer these deployment options to our users and are keen to hear about your experiences (and suggestions!) as you travel down the microservices path with Timescale.
+We’re keen to hear about your experiences (and suggestions!) as you travel down the microservices path with Timescale.